staining metal doors

 Allow this to dry overnight as well.

-Once it is dry, you can go back and take the hickory or walnut color and touch up to your liking.
+Once it is dry, you can go back and take the hickory or walnut color and touch up if needed.
 I found I would use the hickory to make some areas darker.
 Allow this to dry and then apply the polyurethane over the entire door.
-Put the hardware back on when the door is dry.
+Put the hardware back on when the door is completely dry.

 If the door isn’t installed, you can install the door if you can touch it without leaving fingerprints (ours was already hung).
 Once the door is no longer tacky, you can close it.
 I found letting it sit over night it was dry enough to finally close in the morning (12 hours after painting).